5T33Z0/OC-Little-Translated/Content/08_Quirks/Quirks_List.md

 **NOTES**

 - `AppleXcpmCfgLock`: Not needed if you can disable CFGLock in BIOS
-- `XhciPortLimit`: Disable for macOS 11.3 and newer – create a custom USB Port Map instead!
+- `XhciPortLimit`: Re-enabled in OpenCore 0.9.3+.
+Enable temporarily for USB port mapping, then disable once you have a custom USB port map with 15 ports or fewer per controller.
 - AMD CPUs require `Kernel` > `Emulate`: `DummyPowerManagement`
 - AMD CPUs also require additional [**Kernel patches**](https://github.com/AMD-OSX/AMD_Vanilla/tree/master) to run macOS.